 Even if you’re not a culinary whiz, there is a real sense of satisfaction and accomplishment that comes from cooking a great meal at home.
-Now imagine crafting a meal that can also get you high, soothe pain, and promote a restful sleep.
-Homemade cannabutter is taste and medicine rolled into one.
+Now imagine crafting a meal that can also get you high, soothe pain, and promote a night of restful sleep.
+Homemade cannabutter is tasty and medicinal rolled into one.
 You can’t beat that.

 Follow along and we’ll share our favourite cannabutter recipe for beginners.
 This recipe is super easy to experiment with and adapt.